 Search-time operation order

-Lookups are sixth in the search-time operations sequence and are processed after calculated fields but before event types.
+Lookups are seventh in the search-time operations sequence and are processed after calculated fields but before event types.

 The Splunk software processes lookups belonging to a specific host, source, or source type in ASCII sort order.